JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/create_test/index.md

 This test checks if `speed` equals 55 after the `accelerate` function is executed.
-Note that when you start typing `car.`, PyCharm provides the completion list with the available parameter and functions of the `Car` class.
+Note that when you start typing `car.`, PyCharm provides the completion list with the available parameters and functions of the `Car` class.

 ![Code completion](screenshots/test_code_completion.png)

-5. Now enhance the test a bit and create yet another function to test the `brake` function of the `Car.py` application.
+5. Now enhance the test a bit and create yet another function to test the `brake` function.

 ```python
 from unittest import TestCase